-The Underlying Funds may lend their portfolio securities to qualified institutions.
-By lending its portfolio securities, the Underlying Funds attempt to increase their income through the receipt of interest on the loan.
-Any gain or loss in the market price of the securities loaned that may occur during the term of the loan will be for the account of the Underlying Funds.
-The Underlying Funds may lend their portfolio securities so long as the terms and the structure of such loans are not inconsistent with the requirements of the Investment Company Act of 1940, as amended (the "1940 Act"), which currently provide that (a) the borrower pledges and maintains with a Fund collateral consisting of cash, a letter of credit issued by a domestic U.S. bank, or securities issued or guaranteed by the U.S. government having a value at all times not less than 100% of the value of the securities loaned, (b) the borrower adds to such collateral whenever the price of the securities loaned rises (i.e., the value of the loan is "marked to the market" on a daily basis), (c) the loan be made subject to termination by a Fund at any time and the loaned securities be subject to recall within the normal and customary settlement time for securities transactions and (d) a Fund receives reasonable interest on the loan (which may include a Fund's investing any cash collateral in interest bearing short-term investments), any distributions on the loaned securities and any increase in their market value.
-If the borrower fails to maintain the requisite amount of collateral, the loan automatically terminates and a Fund could use the collateral to replace the securities while holding the borrower liable for any excess of replacement cost over the value of the collateral.
+The Funds may lend their portfolio securities to qualified institutions.
+By lending its portfolio securities, a Fund attempts to increase its income through the receipt of interest on the loan.
+Any gain or loss in the market price of the securities loaned that may occur during the term of the loan will be for the account of the Fund.
+A Fund may lend its portfolio securities so long as the terms and the structure of such loans are not inconsistent with the requirements of the Investment Company Act of 1940, as amended (the "1940 Act"), which currently provide that (a) the borrower pledges and maintains with the Fund collateral consisting of cash, a letter of credit issued by a domestic U.S. bank, or securities issued or guaranteed by the U.S. government having a value at all times not less than 100% of the value of the securities loaned, (b) the borrower adds to such collateral whenever the price of the securities loaned rises (i.e., the value of the loan is "marked to the market" on a daily basis), (c) the loan be made subject to termination by the Fund at any time and the loaned securities be subject to recall within the normal and customary settlement time for securities transactions and (d) the Fund receives reasonable interest on the loan (which may include the Fund's investing any cash collateral in interest bearing short-term investments), any distributions on the loaned securities and any increase in their market value.
+If the borrower fails to maintain the requisite amount of collateral, the loan automatically terminates and the Fund could use the collateral to replace the securities while holding the borrower liable for any excess of replacement cost over the value of the collateral.
 As with any extension of credit, there are risks of delay in recovery and in some cases even loss of rights in collateral should the borrower of the securities fail financially.

-The Underlying Funds will not lend portfolio securities if, as a result, the aggregate of such loans for Baron Asset Fund exceeds 10% and for all other Underlying Funds, exceeds 25% of the value of their total assets (including such loans).
-Loan arrangements made by the Underlying Funds will comply with all other applicable regulatory requirements.
+A Fund will not lend portfolio securities if, as a result, the aggregate of such loans for Baron Asset Fund exceeds 10% and for Baron Growth Fund, Baron Small Cap Fund, Baron Opportunity Fund, Baron Fifth Avenue Growth Fund, Baron Discovery Fund and Baron Durable Advantage Fund exceeds 25% of the value of its total assets (including such loans).
+Loan arrangements made by a Fund will comply with all other applicable regulatory requirements.
 All relevant facts and circumstances, including the creditworthiness of the qualified institution, will be monitored by the Adviser, and will be considered in making decisions with respect to lending of securities, subject to review by the Trust's Board of Trustees.

-The Underlying Funds may pay reasonable negotiated fees in connection with loaned securities, so long as such fees are set forth in a written contract and approved by its Board of Trustees.
-In addition, the Underlying Funds shall, through the ability to recall securities prior to any required vote, retain voting rights over the loaned securities.
+A Fund may pay reasonable negotiated fees in connection with loaned securities, so long as such fees are set forth in a written contract and approved by its Board of Trustees.
+In addition, a Fund shall, through the ability to recall securities prior to any required vote, retain voting rights over the loaned securities.